 CVSSD will monitor each program receiving CVSSD awards.
 The objective of monitoring is to support program development, provide technical assistance, and assure that the subrecipient is: a) providing services as described in this RFA and grant agreements; b) spending grant funds as agreed; c) working towards funding objectives; and d) following appropriate fiscal procedures.

 CVSSD monitoring includes financial and administrative risk assessments, one or more financial report verifications, policy and procedure reviews, and on-site visits.
-The process flow chart is available here.
+Guidance is located on the CVSSD Grant Monitoring Process flowchart.